-Brent Holsinger, Founder & President
+Brent Holsinger, Founder and Board Chairman

 A native of Harrisonburg, VA, Brent grew up with the necessary resources to fulfill the vision he had for his life: To follow in his father’s footsteps and become a financial advisor.
 But after finishing college at the University of Richmond, he felt called to do a national service year with AmeriCorps.
 He ended up in Boston, MA, where he began leading afterschool programs and doing community service projects in an area where only 50% of students were graduating from high school—and many were in schools without a library or the necessary resources for them to succeed.

 Brent began seeing, firsthand, how many students in our nation face a lack of opportunities and resources, which serves as an undeniable obstacle from an early age.

 After his service year, Brent began working with Citizens School as an AmeriCorps Teacher Fellow and Campus Director, where he gained invaluable experience, leadership, and training on how to lead effective afterschool programs.
 During this time, Brent realized the impact that quality afterschool programs can make in the lives of young people by providing more opportunities outside of regular school hours.

 In 2011, Brent moved back to Harrisonburg and become the first Afterschool Program Director in Harrisonburg City Public Schools while leading the 21st Century programs, Beyond the Bell.
 But then the grants ended and he was faced with whether, and how, to move forward.